mrgagan17/MPG-Predictor-R/README.md

-# MPG-Predictor-R
+# Multivariate Linear Regression Model for Predicting Miles Per Gallon (MPG)

 The application of multivariate linear regression in R to predict the miles per gallon (MPG) of cars.
-# Multivariate Linear Regression Model for Predicting Miles Per Gallon (MPG)

 In this project, a multivariate linear regression model was developed to predict the miles per gallon (MPG) of cars based on various factors.
 Using the well-known `mtcars` dataset, the model was built to explore the relationships between MPG and key vehicle characteristics such as weight (wt), horsepower (hp) and quarter-mile time (qsec).

 The primary objective of the project was to: